Guánica, Puerto Rico: Government

 Like all municipalities in Puerto Rico, Guánica is administered by a mayor.
 The current mayor is Ismael (Titi) Rodríguez Ramos, from the Popular Democratic Party (PPD).
-Rodríguez was elected in the 2020 general election after a close race with Santos Seda (Papichy) from the New Progressive Party (PNP).
+Rodríguez was first elected in the 2020 general election after a close race with Santos Seda (Papichy) from the New Progressive Party (PNP).
 While both candidates received almost the same share of the vote, 2,000 ballots where write in votes mostly for Edgardo Cruz Vélez an independent candidate.
 This resulted in a vote recount and while the initial results signaled Vélez was the victor, after weeks of counting, Rodríguez was declared the winner.
 Vélez initially conceded the race but then petitioned a court to adjudge early voting ballots to his count.
 This court case and subsequent court appeal where both dismissed.

-The city belongs to the Puerto Rico Senatorial district V, which is represented by two senators.
-In 2012, Ramón Ruiz and Martín Vargas Morales, from the Popular Democratic Party (PPD), were elected as District Senators.
-In 2020, Marially Gozález and Ramón Ruiz, from the Popular Democratic Party (PPD), were elected as District Senators.
+The city belongs to the Puerto Rico Senatorial district V, which is represented by two Senators.
+In 2024, Marially González Huertas and Jamie Barlucea, from the Popular Democratic Party and New Progressive Party, respectively, were elected as District Senators.